nzfarmer1/Bee/README.md

 * Optimize `tick` by removing unnecessary operations.
 Do we really need to zero the entire data array?

+## Modified Andrew McClure (AgSense) 2016
+* Added support for AT Command parameters
+* Added suppot for addressing
+* Packets optimised for single hop node to node performance

 ## Licensing
 Copyright &copy; 2014 Kevin Mark